LCOGT/banzai/docs/smartstacking_architecture.md

 4. Checks the completion rule when at least one row is active.
 5. Marks a complete group as `complete`.
 6. Repeats from step 1 until the sorted set is empty.
+7. Sweeps active rows for its camera to recover missed notifications and apply timeouts.
-7. Deletes old terminal rows according to the retention setting.
+8. Deletes old terminal rows according to the retention setting.
-8. Sleeps for the polling interval.
+9. Sleeps for the polling interval.

+After the notification set is empty, the worker scans active rows for its camera.
+This fallback sweep lets complete stacks reach terminal state even if a notification was missed.
+It also marks an incomplete stack as `timeout` when no newer reduced row has arrived within 15 minutes of the latest row's `created_at`.
+A newer reduced row resets that window.
+Completion is checked before timeout, so complete stacks become `complete` rather than `timeout`.

 The worker does not build stack state from Redis messages.
 Ten notifications for the same pending `MOLUID` become one sorted-set member and one database query.
 Multiple `MOLUID`s may be active for one camera.
-None exclusively owns the worker: an incomplete group waits for another notification while older pending work for other groups continues in FIFO order.
+None exclusively owns the worker: an incomplete group waits for another notification or the fallback sweep while older pending work for other groups continues in FIFO order.

 ```mermaid
 flowchart TD